Is Energy Hygiene a bad word?

 One of the professionals, a book editor for more than 30 years made a statement about how creepy it is to think about a doctor not washing his hands between patient examinations.
 That simply wouldn’t happen in this day and age, would it?
 And yet, hygiene is still a word I find myself using, over and over again.
 Not because of hand washing issues, but because of the potentiality for ‘infection’ – healers taking on the pain, illness or thought processes of the patient/client.

-In fact, EHI’s classroom is filled with healing professionals who are there to learn about hygiene – not the soap and water kind, but about energy hygiene.
+In fact, EHI’s online practitioner programs are attended by healing professionals who are there to learn about hygiene – not the soap and water kind, but about energy hygiene.
 They show up because they understand that there are ways in which their ability to work cleanly and clearly in their practice is undermined by the energetics that pass between the healing professional and his/her patients.

 I taught the participants at the conference five or six different skills for managing the patient/client relationship using hygienic and energetically clean practices.
 Simple skills and practices that keep the work clean.
 And trust me, the crowd went wild!
 They got the message and they found the skills useful, practical and easy to apply.

-Healers need to pay attention to energy hygiene.
-There are so many ways in which the healing professional’s energy can enroll in the patient’s story, experience or illness – and the healer is then at risk personally and is potentially compromising the patient/client healing experience through the ‘infected’ energy that now lives between them.
+Practitioners need to pay attention to energy hygiene.
+There are so many ways in which the practitioners energy can enroll in the patient’s story, experience or illness – the practitioner is then at risk of losing neutrality, and compromising the healing process through the ‘infected’ energy that now lives between them.

 There are lots of ways to clear energy, and many of them actually work!
 What’s tricky is understanding the intention behind a lot of the clearing approaches that exist so that clearing takes place effectively.

-At the risk of making myself unpopular, I’m going to say something terrible about ‘the highest possible good’ approach to healing.
-So many healers and spiritually-based practitioners use this term as their catch-all for doing work that they believe is hygienic.
+I might piss you off here, so hang on to your bootstraps.
+I’m going to say something terrible about ‘the highest possible good’ approach to healing.
+So many healers use this term as their catch-all for doing work that they believe is hygienic.

 The problem with these new-age type phrases is that people are not able to hold the vibration of ‘the highest possible good.’
 They can only hold the vibration of what they IMAGINE is the highest possible good.
 And what they can imagine may not be high enough or good enough to keep a session clean and clear for both the healer and his/her patient.

-So rather than relying on catch-all phrases or a sage wand (which has an energy and a vitality of its own that needs to be carefully studied and understood to be an effective clearer of energy and space), I would rather see healing professionals trained with proactive, skill-based approaches to energetic self-care and hygiene.
+So rather than relying on catch-all phrases, I would rather see healing professionals trained with proactive, skill-based approaches to energetic self-care and hygiene.

-So, while the book is shelved for the time-being, and the word hygiene created seen and unseen paroxysms of heebie-jeebies amongst the talented editors and book marketing professionals, I’m sticking with the idea of energy hygiene for the foreseeable future.
+So, while the word hygiene created seen and unseen paroxysms of heebie-jeebies amongst the talented editors and book marketing professionals, I’m sticking with the idea of energy hygiene for the foreseeable future.

-And healers without energy hygiene are unwitting saboteurs of their patient’s ready ability to heal.
+So yes, I make this point: healers without energy hygiene are unwitting saboteurs of their patient’s organic ability to heal.